 The Recovery Act established an employer-provided health insurance continuation subsidy for workers who involuntarily lost their jobs between Sept.
 1, 2008, and March 31, 2010.
-This subsidy has now been extended through May 31, 2010.
+This subsidy was extended through May 31, 2010.

-The U.S. Department of Labor website also contains extensive information on this subsidy.
+The U.S. Department of Labor website also contains information on this subsidy.

 See these resources:

 - IR-2009-15, IRS Releases Information to Help Employers Claim COBRA Medical Coverage Credit on Payroll Tax Form.